secretstartups/handbook/sites/handbook/source/handbook/marketing/inbound-marketing/digital-experience/figma/index.html.md

 * MVCs (ex.
 1.0, 1.1, 1.2, 2.0) to match with ENG updates

 ## READ:ME
 Add READ:ME boards when appropriate.
-Some reasons to add READ:ME text are:
+Some reasons to add READ:MEs are:

 1. Additional rationale is needed to add clarity and reduce unnecessary feedback loops.
 1. Outline functionality that cannot be visually represented